J CUBE Goes Fully Independent

 J CUBE is thrilled to announce the use of Multiverse of "Doctor Strange" by Luma Pictures, an early adopter of the Multiverse technology.
 A nice coverage article has been published by FXGuide, hop on their website to read more about Luma Pictures’ new tools for Doctor Strange.

 J CUBE announces a new version of of Multiverse for Maya and Katana featuring, respectively, Pixar USD write and read abilities on all Maya/Katana versions and architectures: this is possible by leveraging on J CUBE technology that allows implementing USD on arbitrary applications, regardless of architecture and compiler restrictions.
 J CUBE also announces RenderMan procedural rendering support in Multiverse for Maya.

 Announcing Maneki for Maya

 J CUBE announces Maneki: a fast, consistent, all-in-one Anime (アニメ) solution designed for efficient rendering of next-generation high-quality HD/4K content in Autodesk Maya.
-Maneki is the core technology used by Polygon Pictures for the upcoming BLAME! movie.
+Maneki is the core technology for the upcoming BLAME! movie.
 Maneki was also used on other productions, such as the Tsum Tsum series and Marvel Tsum Tsum.

 Marvel Tsum Tsum made with Maneki and 3Delight